satishgunjal/satishgunjal.github.io/_posts/ml_intro_and_learning_plan/2020-05-01-Machine_Learning_Introduction_And_Learning_Plan.md

 In all my tutorials I am going to use some mathematical models and python code to test the algorithms.
 You don't need to be professional programmer.
 If you have any kind of programming experience then you should be able to understand the examples.

-During this course you will learn many new concept and use many new libraries likes panda, numpy etc. I will try to explain everything in detail in my tutorials.
+During this course you will learn many new concept and use many new libraries likes pandas, numpy etc. I will try to explain everything in detail in my tutorials.

 Without further ado lets start with it...